 - is accounted for in terms of impact on students and their learning through the Strategic Improvement Plan (SIP) and the annual report

 - is to be expended in the calendar year in which it is received.

 See examples of strategically using equity funding in your SIP.

 - Has our low socio-economic background equity loading been used to implement evidence-based initiatives that lead to measurable improvements in outcomes for our students from low socio-economic backgrounds?

-- Does the SIP meet the needs of all our students from low socio-economic backgrounds?
+- Does the Strategic Improvement Plan (SIP) meet the needs of all our students from low socio-economic backgrounds?
+How do we know?

 - As a school with a high concentration of educational disadvantage, do we need a different approach to past practice to address the needs of our students?

 - As a school in a high socio-economic area, how will we explicitly plan to meet the needs of our educationally disadvantaged students?

 - Have all initiatives, including those not linked to a specific strategic direction, that are funded through this equity loading been accounted for in the ‘Annual additional funding activities’ and evaluated for publication in the annual report?

 Find out more about School Excellence in Action.